 - Click the SecureZIP tab and ensure that the SecureZIP and the SecureZIP Encrypt buttons are highlighted.
 When these options are selected, you will automatically be prompted to encrypt your attachment before it is sent.

 - When you are finished composing your message and have attached the file(s), click Send.

 - A window will display asking if you would like to zip and encrypt your message.
 You can encrypt the attachment or you can encrypt both the attachment and the body of your email message.
 Select the options you prefer, and then click Next.

-Note: If a window displays indicating that SecureZIP could not locate public keys for all of the recipients, select the button next to Encrypt with passphrase for recipients without certificates and click Continue.
+Note: If a window displays indicating that SecureZIP could not locate public keys for all of the recipients, select Encrypt with passphrase for recipients without certificates.
+Then click Continue.

 - Enter and confirm a passphrase for encryption and click OK.